 No idea what she’d like?
 A good designer can help steer you toward a classic design that is universally regarded as beautiful, like a round diamond solitaire.
-However, if you really are going into this cold, going to the trouble of custom-designing a ring could have disastrous consequences.
+However, if you really are going into this cold, going to the trouble of designing a custom engagement ring could have disastrous consequences.
 There’s no returning an item that was made just for you!

 If you have your heart set on a one-of-a-kind engagement ring, the bride really needs to have expressed her preferences in advance.
 If she hasn’t, think hard: Maybe she mentioned she liked a certain style one day when you were window-shopping, or when she saw a mutual friend’s ring.
 Maybe she liked a picture on Facebook or Instagram, or pinned engagement ring photos to a Pinterest board.
 Play detective!

-Are you looking to have the jeweler design and hand-cast a mold from scratch, completely according to the specifications of your vision?
-Think about wedding cakes, imagine how involved (and costly) it would be to have a baker develop a unique recipe for you, plus a design inspired by your love of an obscure castle in Scotland.
+Are you looking to have the jeweler design and hand-cast a mold from scratch?
+Think about wedding cakes.
+Imagine how involved (and costly) it would be to have a baker develop a unique recipe for you, plus a design inspired by your love of an obscure castle in Scotland.
 This would require time to research the design, perfect the recipe, and develop custom tools and molds to aid in replicating the details.
-Alternatively, you could choose a cake design from the baker’s past cakes and still personalize the color palette, along with many of the details and your desired combination of flavors.
+Alternatively, you could choose a cake design from the baker’s past cakes.
+You can personalize the color palette, as well as many of the details.

-An original design requires the jeweler to be able to interpret the client’s ideas.
+An custom engagement ring requires the jeweler to be able to interpret the client’s ideas.
 This takes time and will likely incur a surcharge or consultation fee.
-The surcharge typically comes from the added time it takes the jeweler to meet with the client, create the renderings to illustrate the client’s ideas, as well as the workshop having to execute a ‘one-off’ ring design versus a ‘pre-set’ mounting.
+The surcharge typically comes from the added time it takes the jeweler to meet with the client and create the renderings, as well as the workshop having to execute a “one-off” ring design versus a “pre-set” mounting.

-A more cost-effective plan can be to combine different elements of existing styles into one original and personal design.
-Everyone wants their ring to be unique and different but in reality, an engagement ring should be a timeless, classic design.
+A more cost-effective plan can be to combine different elements of existing styles into an original and personal design.
+Everyone wants their ring to be unique and different.
+However, in reality, an engagement ring should be timeless and classic.
 Get creative with the details but there’s no need to reinvent the wheel.

 Review the different options, and start imagining how you might mix and match different elements to achieve your desired look.
-Pay close attention to the ring’s head (the center stone’s setting, whether you go with a prong-set design, halo, a clean, unadorned bezel, or a combo of all three).
+Pay close attention to the center stone’s setting.
+Do you want to go with a prong-set design, halo, an unadorned bezel, or a combo of all three?
 The metal color, number, and style of prongs can be adjusted.
-You can have multiple halos.
-You can detail the undercarriage of the ring’s head with filigree or micropavé or even a surprise diamond “hidden” somewhere on the design, known only to you and your fiancé.
-You can even incorporate a stone or stones you already have into your design.
+You can have multiple halos, or detail the undercarriage of the ring’s head with filigree or micropavé.
+Another option is a surprise diamond “hidden” somewhere on the design.
+Many brides incorporate a stone or stones they already have into a design.

-The band can also take many forms, it can be thick and wide or super slim and elegant; tapered, knife-edged, shiny, brushed, engraved with an inscription, or detailed with channel-set (or invisibly-set or bead-set or gypsy-set) diamonds and/or colored stones.
+The band can also take many forms.
+Choose from thick and wide or super slim and elegant.
+Other options include tapered, knife-edged, shiny, brushed, engraved with an inscription, or detailed with channel-set, invisibly-set, bead-set, or gypsy-set.
+Some couples add diamonds and/or colored stones.

 The possibilities for customization are plentiful and don’t have to come at a premium.